mod-san/tweet-shenmue3-funds/README.md

 This script scraps Shenmue 3's [website](https://shenmue.link/order), using [Nokogiri](https://github.com/sparklemotion/nokogiri) and open-uri, for funds data updates.
 It saves the data to a database, using PostgreSQL via [pg](https://github.com/ged/ruby-pg).
 It compares the data between the database and the website, and if new data is found, then it creates an image, using [blitline](https://github.com/blitline-dev/blitline) and an image [template](http://i.imgur.com/55r3Fuc.png) (as given with the ENV 'IMG_SRC').
 It also creates the text to be tweeted on Twitter (specifically on @ShenmueLegacy), using [twitter](https://github.com/sferik/twitter).
 The text is tweeted together with the image ([example](https://twitter.com/ShenmueLegacy/status/960958859358736384)).

+The code of this project is very expressive and easilly understandable (as self-documented code), using the associative data logic of hashes.

 In our case, we are using Heroku to host this project.
 ***
 ## Dependencies